-While this book is written for the layperson, we do need to at least introduce some concepts which may be new to you, but play an important role in reasoning, as well as issue a few warnings, and explain how this book is organized.
-But first, let’s answer the question, “what’s up with the title?”
+While this book is written for the layperson, I do need to introduce some concepts which may be new to you but play an important role in reasoning, as well as issue a few warnings and explain how this book is organized, but first, let’s answer the question, “What’s up with the title?”

-In debating claims against the supernatural, I have found that in virtually all situations, what is trying to be passed off as a magically delicious argument, it is actually just logically fallacious -- no magic involved.
-Using bad logic and fallacious reasoning, one can easily create an argument making some use of “magic” look like the only reasonable conclusion, when in fact, the reasonable conclusion is that the argument is fallacious.
-Although this book and the examples within extend in all areas where reason is required, the name still works.
+In debating claims against the supernatural, I have found that in virtually all situations, what is trying to be passed off as a magically delicious argument is actually just logically fallacious -- no magic is involved.
+Using bad logic and fallacious reasoning, one can easily create an argument making some use of “magic” look like the only reasonable conclusion when, in fact, the reasonable conclusion is that the argument is fallacious.
+Although this book and the examples within extend to all areas where reason is required, the name still works.
 Besides, the domain name was available.

 Humans have the capacity to establish and verify facts, to change and justify beliefs, and in general, to make sense of things.
 We do this by reason, and the process of doing so is called reasoning.
-While virtually all healthy humans are capable of reasoning, an alarmingly small percentage of us are actually any good at it.
-This is due to many reasons which we will be exploring throughout this book.
+While virtually all healthy humans are capable of reasoning, an alarmingly small percentage of us are reasonably good at it.
+This is due to many reasons, which we will be exploring throughout this book.

 An argument is made up of premises and a conclusion.
 The premises can also be referred to as reasons, supporting evidence, or claims.
 At times, our examples are just propositions or assertions -- a statement to be accepted.

-I use the terms arguer and opponent or audience to represent the one making the argument and the person or persons considering the argument, respectively.
-Keep in mind that the arguer can be a political candidate, Jehovah's Witness, a spouse, the 17-year-old kid at the returns desk in Walmart, or anyone capable of rational communication, and the opponent/audience can be a police officer, your best friend, your spouse, or anyone capable of rational communication.
+I use the terms "arguer" and "opponent" or "audience" to represent the one making the argument and the person or persons considering the argument, respectively.
+Keep in mind that the arguer could be a political candidate, Jehovah's Witness, a spouse, the 17-year-old kid at the returns desk in Walmart, or anyone capable of rational communication.
+The opponent/audience could be a police officer, your best friend, your spouse, or anyone else capable of rational communication.

 Deduction is a form of reasoning and argument in which the conclusion follows necessarily from the premises.
 Sticking with the classic example: